ooddle

 Personalized wellness protocol

 Your ooddle protocol is built around your goals, your training, and your wider life.
 If endurance is part of your goal, the protocol can include the runs, the recovery, and the sleep window that actually supports the runs.
 If endurance is not your goal, the protocol focuses elsewhere.
+The plan adapts to your reported state, which means a tough week at work changes what the protocol asks of you.

 Five pillars instead of one